 One of the first scenes in the film shows them berated by a Gekko-like character portrayed by Alec Baldwin, who gives them the eventual catch-22 of the movie: You can’t sell real estate without the best sales leads, but you don’t get access to the best leads if you can’t sell real estate.

-It’s a bleak picture of the American Dream that Mamet paints; one in which desperate men do what they have to do to con the weakest and most desperate among us.
+It’s a bleak picture of the American Dream that Mamet paints.
+One in which desperate men do what they have to do to con the weakest and most desperate among us.
 And when simple conning won’t work, they conspire and turn on one another to get a leg up in the race to sales glory.
 In the end, the only character to face consequences is Jack Lemmon’s Shelley “The Machine” Levene, who broke into the office at night to steal the coveted Glengarry sales leads.
 The other brokers who scheme ordinary citizens out of their money?
-They get off scot-free.
+They get off free.

 3. A Perfect Murder

 Yes, there are certainly healthy forms of debt, as long as your financial situation can sustain them.
-A home mortgage and student loans can both be had at favorable interest rates, and both can allow you to invest in your future.
-But other forms of personal debt – such as leasing an unnecessary car or charging a luxurious vacation to your credit card – are insidious and potentially damaging.
+A home mortgage and student loans can both be had at favorable interest rates nowadays, and both can allow you to invest in your future.
+But other forms of personal debt – leasing an unnecessary car, charging a luxurious vacation to your credit card – are insidious and potentially damaging.

 Avoid Taylor’s fate by being prudent in your spending and never risking more than you can comfortably lose in the stock market.
 The pitfalls of debt are deep and dangerous – even if they’re not quite as dangerous, realistically, as Taylor’s predicament is.

 4. Office Space